sendgrid/docs/source/Classroom/Deliver/Sender_Authentication/yahoo_dmarc_changes_message_not_accepted_for_policy_reasons.md

   show: true
 ---

-07 April, 2014
+_07 April, 2014_

-Recently Yahoo mail domains have battened down the hatches, so to speak, and started to embrace [DMARC](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/) more explicitly.
+Yahoo mail domains have battened down the hatches, so to speak, and started to embrace [DMARC](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/) more explicitly.
 You may have started seeing bounce messages with the Reason of:

 **"554 5.7.9 Message not accepted for policy reasons.
 See http://postmaster.yahoo.com/errors/postmaster-28.html"  **